DIY Finishing - Wood finishing

 How to recondition varnished furniture with deep scratches or dents

-I get a lot of questions with this topic - refurbishing furniture.
-What are the steps?
-What is applied first, primer or bath?
-What is the primer used for?
-Which varnish to choose? - are just some of these questions.
-Because it is a topic of interest I thought I would cover it in more detail.
-Besides, I admit that it will also be much easier when more questions come up.
-I'll put a link and I'm off. 😉 But I have to tell you up front that it's not a simple thing and if you haven't done this before, start small and unimportant.
-That way it won't be a problem if you don't succeed or worse, if you ruin the object.
-Requests usually come from those who want to refurbish old pieces of furniture and most likely want to do this for their soul furniture.
+I get many questions with this topic - furniture refurbishment.
+What are the stages?
+What is applied first, the primer or the bath?
+What is the primer for?
+Which varnish should I choose? - are just some of these questions.
+Because it's a topic of interest I thought I'd cover it in more detail.
+Besides, I recognize that it will also be much simpler when more questions come.
+Put a link and I'm off. 😉 But I must tell you at the outset that it's not a simple thing, and if you've never done something like this before, start small and unimportant.
+That way it won't be a problem if you don't succeed or worse, if you ruin the item.
+Requests usually come from people who want to refurbish old pieces of furniture and most likely want to do this for their soul furniture.
 If they are valuable pieces it is much better to call in a specialist.

 When refurbishment is necessary

-No matter how good the lake was and how well maintained the furniture, over time, fine scratches or small flaws still appear.
-We've talked about this kind of superficial and discrete "damage" before and you can find some simple remedies here.
+No matter how good the varnish and how well-maintained the furniture, fine scratches or small flaws still appear over time.
+We've talked about this kind of superficial and discreet 'damage' before and you can find some simple remedies here.

-When the scratches are deep, when the lake is leaking because water has puddled on the surface, or when there is discoloration of the wood or berries, the intervention is more difficult and involves more work.
-The end result depends not only on the quality of the products used.
-The way in which each stage is carried out is very important, and the final quality of the work depends primarily on the correctness of the work done, not on the fact that you have bought a very good varnish.
+When the scratches are deep, when the lake is discolored because water has soaked into the surface, or when discoloration of the wood or the wood stain appears, the intervention is more difficult and involves more work.
+The final result depends not only on the quality of the products used.
+The way each stage is carried out is very important, and the final quality of the work depends first and foremost on the quality of the work and not on the fact that you bought a really good varnish.

-Because scratches or stains most often appear on table tops I will refer to such a reconditioning, but the steps are valid for any kind of furniture or wooden object.
-I will choose the most demanding intervention, the one in which the finish layer is removed down to the wood and rebuilt.
-Flooring also has its share of aggressive demands, but about the patching and finishing of we've already talked.
+Because scratches or stains are most often found on table tops, I will refer to this type of refurbishment, but the steps are valid for any kind of furniture or wooden object.
+I'll choose the most demanding intervention, where the finish layer is removed down to the wood and refinished.
+Flooring also takes a lot of abuse. about scraping and finishing it we've already talked.

 furniture reconditioning